Understanding Marvel's legacy numbering

 It's important to understand that Marvel's goal was not to create a census counting all issues published under a series' name, but rather to restore the post-1960s numbering that most of its legacy titles spent the longest amount of time under.
 Hence, Captain America gets the credit for Tales of Suspense issues he was not in, because the longest-running Captain America title took over the numbering of Tales and any attempt to force imaginary numbering on a plurality of the series' issues would be counterproductive.
 The idea, rather, was to pretend that the wave of 1990s-and-later reboots never happened.
 So, too, there is no error in leaving out the first six issues of Incredible Hulk's original run; they were never presumed to be part of the sequence by collectors during the hundreds of issues the Tales to Astonish-born series ran, and have no more role in its renumbering than the Golden Age Captain America title does.

 The cobbling together of legacy titles from bits and pieces, most egregious in the Venom example, is harder to justify as an aid to collectors, as no collector anywhere pretended its raft of miniseries belonged to the same continuous sequence.
 But given the peculiarities in comics numbering over the years, it's not necessarily that much weirder than Dell's figuring of numbering from its series spawned by Dell Four Color.

 preserving the recounting already done earlier in 2012.

 but has a lot of reboots to contend with.

 Black Panther barely qualifies as a legacy title, no one series having claim to half its run.
-The swath of issues claiming Daredevil's numbering further complicate matters.
+The swath of issues drawing upon Daredevil's numbering further complicates matters.

 Cable's renumberng claimed Soldier X, sacrificing simplicity to get it to #150.